open-contracting/standard/docs/guidance/map/pre-qualification.md

 ```

-Any supplier may submit a request to take part in the first stage, but only qualified suppliers will be invited to submit a tender for the contract.
+Any supplier can submit a request to take part in the first stage, but only qualified suppliers will be invited to submit a tender for the contract.
 Therefore, `tender/procurementMethod` is set to ‘selective’.

 ```eval_rst
 .. note::